 3. Bike-to-Work Programs

-Bike-to-work programs encourage employees to commute by bicycle, offering various incentives such as financial support for bike purchases, maintenance, rent, or storage facilities.
+Bike-to-work programs are great a commute subsidy because it encourages employees to commute by bicycle, offering various incentives such as financial support for bike purchases, maintenance, rent, or storage facilities.

 4. Ride-Sharing Incentives